tresorama/parcel-to-gh-pages-demo/README.md

 https://<github-name>.github.io/<github-repo-name>/
 ```

-For example , if your github name is "mister-blue" and your repo is named "wonderful-shadow" your **GitHub Pages Link** will be `https://mister-blue.github.io/wonderful-shadow/` .
+In this guide, your **GitHub Pages Link** will be `https://mister-blue.github.io/wonderful-shadow/` .

 # Configure Deploy to GitHub Pages